stem-discord/public/STEM_Rules.md

 3. Explicit content deals with NSFW topics and has direct and/or graphic terms, descriptions, and/or imagery, and may be described as disgusting or disturbing.
 Such content is NOT ALLOWED IN THE SERVER AT ALL.
 You will likely get instantly-banned, no excuses.

-4. In all cases, express promotion of hate, harm, and sociopathy is forbidden.
+4. In all cases, promotion of hate, harm, and sociopathy is forbidden.

 5. Malicious content is content that threatens a user's online (and possibly offline) privacy and security. e.g. Links to scams and phising websites.
 Viruses and malware.
 Such content is very serious and will likely result in an instant ban.
 </details>